Dev-Daljeet/GuessACard/README.md

 Step 1: Download the zip of the project or clone the project with HTTPS.

-Step 2: On Command Prompt, navigate to src\main\java\com\myCompany\guessacard directory.
+Step 2: On Command Prompt, navigate to src\main\java\com\mycompany\guessacard directory.
 For zip file, unzip the project and navigate to directory.

 Step 3: Execute the following command to compile the UserInterface.java file.